purpleteam-labs/purpleteam-iac-sut/README.md

    * Add user to group(s)
    * Create Access keys for devices that need access
    * Apply Access keys to said devices
+6. Update environment variables in .env of purpleteam-iac-sut project.
+The easiest way to do this is to rename the .env.example to .env and replace the dummy values

 # ACM Certificate Quota